The top five reasons are:

 Cove Heaters – It uses radiant technology to emit radiation energy to warm you up.
 It is designed to provide warmth around the unit and not heating the surrounding air.

 Space Heater – AKA Ceramic Heater.
 These are ideal for adding incremental heat in small areas.
 It does not require a certified electrician to wire it to the line voltage.
 Quartz heater is often used as personal portable heaters.

 Mini Split System – It’s a ductless heating system which requires and outdoor condenser and an air handler for each of the room.
-The main benefit is that it does not require complicate duct work though out the house.
+The main benefit is that it does not require complicated duct work throughout the house.

 Floor Heating – It uses radiant technology through a system of wires or pipes that run beneath the flooring.
 This is a great solution to ensure that you will never have to walk on cold ceramic tile flooring anymore.

-Electric Fireplace – Also known as Stove heater.
+Electric Fireplace – Also known as Stove Heater.
 It gives you the look and feel of a fireplace without the danger of an open flame.
-They are perfect for apartment or where gas is not an option.
+They are perfect for an apartment or where gas is not an option.